bnb-chain/greenfield-docs/docs/guide/getting-started/interact-with-greenfield.md

 After the command is executed, it will send a download request to the storage provider and download the object.

-(3) list object and delete object
+(3) List Object & Delete Object

-The user can use list the objects of the specific bucket with "object ls" command:
+The user can use list the objects of the specific bucket with `object ls` command:

 ```shell
 gnfd-cmd object ls gnfd://testbucket